 Ruby is a freelance writer from the Philippines.
-Aside from writing, she enjoys gardening, reading, and learning new things as her pastimes.
+She teaches communication courses and enjoys gardening and reading as her other pastimes.

 As a kid in the 1970’s, I observed that whenever people waited on bus stations or any waiting area, many of them engaged in reading--deep reading.
 Of course, a few did talk.
 But I usually saw many reading, either a newspaper or a book.
 This carried on even to the 1980’s.
 However, when mobile phones began to boom, I discovered that people engaged in reading newspapers or books has lessened.
 Today, I could hardly see one individual reading wherever I find a waiting crowd or bystanders.
 No. Almost no one does.
 Instead, I see everyone glued to his gadget not reading, but just scrolling it.
 Reading, has become a forgotten subject.
 It has remained in the backseat these recent years.

 According to Risa Watnick and Andrew Perrin, “Roughly a quarter of American adults (23%) say they haven’t read a book in whole or in part in the past year, whether in print, electronic or audio form, according to a Pew Research Center survey of U.S. adults conducted Jan.
 25-Feb.
 8, 2021”

 But why read anyway?
 Does reading offer us any benefit?
 Is there something in reading that deserves our attention?
 Why do teachers in schools require students to read something?
 Is there any wisdom in it?
 Below are eight out of the many reasons for reading, that I have gained through the years.